suomitek/suomitek-appboard/cmd/apprepository-controller/README.md

 This controller will monitor resources of the above type and create [Kubernetes CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) to schedule the repository to be synced to the database.
-This is a component of Kubeapps and is intended to be used with it.
+This is a component of Suomitek-appboard and is intended to be used with it.

 Based off the [Kubernetes Sample Controller](https://github.com/kubernetes/sample-controller).